 How often do people get jobs based on who they know or the money they can offer through grants.
 Some people in small towns as well as cities, influence those who make the decisions to hire their sons and daughters for jobs beating out other candidates who may be more qualified.
 Nobody sees this as cowardly.
 I look at this as providing strength to those who have no connections so they work even harder to enter through the front door.

 The courage it takes to ignore the petty behaviors of others makes us stronger.
 At the time it may not feel like that.
 There is courage in receiving as well as in giving.
 We admire those who have the audacity and daring to speak up about the wrongs committed.
 It is also courageous to be able to sit down and listen to the reasoning and woes of others.
 Those seeking understanding and peace are not as impressive in their actions.
-There is still just as much bravery in speaking up about injustices at any level in society and for any group, large or small.
-Even one person's pain makes it worth the effort.
+Their is still just as much bravery in speaking up about injustices at any level in society and for any group, large or small.
+Even one person’s pain makes it worth the effort.

 There is courage in all of us.
 Most if not all of us muster our bravery daily.
 Our countless acts perhaps are performed without much thought.
 We likely take no notice of those moments we decided wisely.
 I know we exhibit so much more bravery than we give ourselves credit for.
 Courage is within all of us.
-It is an unique attribute of the rich, poor, powerful or needy.
+It is not a unique attribute of the rich, poor, powerful or needy.
 It is within everyone great or small young or old.

 At any given moment we have the capacity to make a difference in our own lives as well as the lives of others.
 Lives are changed by our ability or inability to use our courage.
 The fact that we refrain from speaking or doing the right thing during one episode in our lives, cannot render us incapacitated to demonstrate audacity and nerve in another situation.
 Life takes courage to survive every day.